You're reading docs for Nextly Alpha. APIs may change between releases.

 RequiredYes

 Array of field definitions.
-Singles support all the same field types as collections.
+Singles support the same field types as collections.
 See Fields.

 label